ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

    ibmcloud iam oauth-tokens --output JSON | jq -r .iam_token
    ```
    {:pre}
-6. Copy the IAM token from the above response and export it as an `IAM_TOKEN` to be used in the subsequent API requests
+6. Copy the complete IAM token along with `Bearer` from the above response and export it as an `IAM_TOKEN` to be used in the subsequent API requests
    ```sh
    export IAM_TOKEN='<IAM_TOKEN>'
    ```